Adding Local Search History to Bluesky

 Implementation Architecture

-The search history feature consists of three main components: persistent storage using AsyncStorage, state management with React hooks, and a user interface for displaying and interacting with search history.
-Let's examine each component in detail.
+The search history feature consists of three main components: persistent storage using AsyncStorage, state management with React hooks, and a UI for displaying and interacting with search history.

 Storage Layer with AsyncStorage

 AsyncStorage provides persistent, key-value storage that's ideal for managing search history.
-The implementation uses a simple string array structure, limiting storage overhead while maintaining quick access times.
+The implementation uses a simple string array, limiting storage overhead while maintaining quick access times.

 const [searchHistory, setSearchHistory] = React.useState<string[]>([])